mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

    "ETHER TYPES" in {{IANA-ETHER-TYPES}}.

 * Packet Tag: An opaque 16-bit value.
 The QUIC tunnel application is free to decide its semantic value.
+For instance, a QUIC tunnel endpoint MAY encode the sending order of packets in the Packet Tag, e.g. as a timestamp or a sequence number, to allow reordering on the receiver.

 * Packet: The packet conveyed inside the QUIC tunnel connection.

 This encoding is sent inside a QUIC DATAGRAM frame, which is then encrypted and authenticated in a QUIC packet.
-This transmission is subject to congestion control, but the datagram that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.
+This transmission is subject to congestion control, but the frame that contains the packet is not retransmitted in case of losses as specified in {{I-D.pauly-quic-datagram}}.
 The datagram mode is intended to provide a similar service as the one provided by IPSec tunnels or DTLS.